supernomad/CryptoNode/ReadMe.txt

+﻿CrytpoNode - Encrypted Messenger

-﻿This project contains the start of an ecnrypted chat program written in Node.js and Ember.js.
+This project contains the start of an ecnrypted chat program written in Node.js and Ember.js.

 The server is written in Node.js utilizing the socket-io library for realtime updates of information.